wp-plugins/impostercide/readme.txt

 **Version 1.5**

 * Initial version by Ipstenu.
 All I did was change commenting and move it to a subfolder.
+(This was only ever released on my websites)

 **Version 1**